-In 1970 a system of canals running parallel to the shoreline was constructed to provide safer access to the region than the dangerous journey up the seacoast.
-You can continue up the canals, natural and man-made, that begin in Moín, near Limón, and run all the way to Tortuguero.
+A system of canals running parallel to the shoreline provide safer access to the region than the dangerous journey up the seacoast.
+You can continue up the canals (natural and man-made) that begin in Moín, near Limón, and run all the way to Tortuguero.
 Or you can embark at various points north of Guápiles and Siquirres, as do public transportation and most of the package tours.
 (The lodges' minivans bring you from San José to the put-in point, where you continue your journey by boat.)

-North of the national park of the same name, the hamlet of Tortuguero is a pleasant little place with 600 inhabitants, two churches, three bars, a handful of souvenir shops, and a small selection of inexpensive lodgings.
-(And one more plus: there are no motor vehicles here, a refreshing change from the traffic woes that plague the rest of Costa Rica.)
+Just north of the national park of the same name, the hamlet of Tortuguero is a pleasant little place with 600 inhabitants, two churches, three bars, a handful of souvenir shops, and a small selection of inexpensive lodgings.
+And one more plus: there are no motor vehicles here, a refreshing change from the traffic woes that plague the rest of Costa Rica.
 You can also take a stroll on the 32-km (20-mile) beach, but avoid swimming here because of strong riptides and large numbers of bull sharks and barracuda.